 In lieu of a Year in Review, Contagion managing director Dean Taylor looks at the young YouTube stars influencing toddlers’ Christmas wish lists.

-Social media stars and influencers are so hot right now, with brands across the world paying sometimes eye-watering sums to have nouveau celebs promote their products.
-And while this is something of a recent fad, 54-year-old Contiki built its brand on this approach long before it became fashionable.
+Social media stars and influencers are becoming an increasingly popular way for brands to reach an audience.
+And while their power to reach and engage an audience has only become apparent in recent, 54-year-old Contiki built its brand with influencers.
 We talk to marketing director Tony Laskey about its latest influencer based campaigns, building relationships and why influencers work so well for Contiki.

 360-degree video, which has been described as the next big thing in tech for 2016, is slowly gaining traction in New Zealand as brands begin experimenting with it in creative ways.
 Here’s a rundown of how a few of them have been using it so far.
 PLUS: a first-hand account of Augusto’s experience with the technology.

-From taking bathroom breaks to aggressively hitting the skip button, Kiwis will in most instances do all they can to avoid ads—something that's evident in the rapid growth of ad-blocking software.
+From taking bathroom breaks to hitting the skip button as aggressively as possible, Kiwis will in most instances do all they can to avoid ads—something that’s evident in the rapid growth of ad-blocking software.
 However, every year, there are a handful of ads produced that Kiwis actively search for and share with their friends.
-And this year was no different, with YouTube's leaderboard of ads showing that Kiwis are happy to sit through an ad if the idea is strong enough.
+And this year was no different, with YouTube’s leaderboard of ads showing that Kiwis are happy to sit through an ad if the idea is strong enough.

 As the year hurtles toward a deadline-driven close, top ten lists of things Kiwis did the most during the year will inevitably stream in.
 And in keeping with its tradition of breaking down the most popular videos into regions, YouTube has again provided a list of the ten clips that Kiwis were most drawn to over the last year.